-Product Safety & Quality
+Product Safety and Quality

-Our Code of Business Principles sets out our commitment to provide branded products and services that are safe and to innovate based on sound science.
-We have mandatory policies and standards in place to ensure that we meet this commitment.
-Safety and quality are an important and integral part of our product design.
+Our Code of Business Principles (PDF | 137KB) sets out our commitments to Responsible Innovation, providing branded products and services that are safe, and to innovate based on sound science.
+We have mandatory policies and standards in place to ensure that we meet these commitments.
+Safety and product quality are an important and integral part of our product design.

 Continued focus on quality